favonia/cloudflare-ddns/docs/designs/managed-record-ownership.markdown

 - `UpdateRecord` reconciles one managed record to desired state for both:
   - content/IP
   - metadata in scope (`TTL`, `PROXIED`, `RECORD_COMMENT`, `TAGS`)
-- `currentParams` in `UpdateRecord` is diagnostic context only.
-- desired-state mutation source is `expectedParams`.
+- desired-state mutation source is `desiredParams`.

 This contract is intentionally explicit because historical versions used an IP-only update path that preserved metadata.
 Any future contract change here